-19.1 On the basis of exam results and after each exam period, the faculties shall take appropriate measures to monitor the study progress of students who have enrolled in the Bachelor's programme in question for the first time and for students with a binding condition.
+19.2 After each exam period, the faculties shall take appropriate measures to monitor the study progress of students who have enrolled in the Bachelor's programme in question for the first time and for students with a binding condition.
+For students who have enrolled in a Bachelor's programme for the first time this includes a study advice.